SharePoint/sp-dev-docs/docs/general-development/excel-services-development-roadmap.md

 - Excel Web Access CSS, see the CSS reference documentation.

-- How to programmatically configure a Web Part, see the SharePoint Foundation SDK.
+- How to programmatically configure a web part, see the SharePoint Foundation SDK.

 ## ECMAScript (JavaScript, JScript)

 In SharePoint Server 2010, Excel Services added support for JavaScript.
-The JavaScript object model in Excel Services enables developers to automate, customize, and interact with the Excel Web Access Web Part control on a page.
-By using the JavaScript object model, you can build mashups and other integrated solutions that interact with one or more Excel Web Access Web Part controls on a page.
+The JavaScript object model in Excel Services enables developers to automate, customize, and interact with the Excel Web Access web part control on a page.
+By using the JavaScript object model, you can build mashups and other integrated solutions that interact with one or more Excel Web Access web part controls on a page.
 It also enables you to add more capabilities to your workbooks and code around them.